wbotelhos/rspeed/README.md

 - `RSPEED`: Enables RSpeed
 - `RSPEED_PIPES`: Quantity of pipes
 - `RSPEED_PIPE`: Current pipe
-- `RESPEED_TMP_KEY`: The temporary keep that keeps the partial pipes result
+- `RESPEED_TMP_KEY`: The temporary key that keeps the partial result of the pipes
 - `RESPEED_RESULT_KEY`: The key that keeps the final result of all pipes

 ```sh